scala/docs.scala-lang/_overviews/scala3-book/fp-functional-error-handling.md

 ```

 Historically, developers have used blank strings and null values in this situation, both of which are hacks to work around the root problem: `street2` is an *optional* field.
-In Scala --- and other modern languages --- the correct solution is to declare up front that `street2` is optional:
+In Scala---and other modern languages---the correct solution is to declare up front that `street2` is optional:

 ```scala
 class Address: